ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/Ingress/ingress-with-ip-mode.md

 Observe the following:

 1. We have used annotations to specify load balancer and target group attributes
-2. We have one rule that matches `/` path and then routes traffic to `my-nodeport-service`
+2. We have one rule that matches `/` path and then routes traffic to `my-service`

-!!! note
-    Before the `IngressClass` resource and `ingressClassName` field were added in Kubernetes 1.18, Ingress classes were specified with a `kubernetes.io/ingress.class` annotation on the Ingress.
-This annotation was never formally defined, but was widely supported by Ingress controllers.

 Apply the manifest to create ingress: